Multimodal Conditional 3D Face Geometry Generation: Introduction

-We present a flexible new method for 3D facial geometry generation that creates high quality faces from any one of various inputs, including sketches, 2D landmarks, Canny edges, portrait photos, FLAME face model parameters and text.
+We present a flexible new method for 3D facial geometry generation that creates high quality faces from any one of various inputs, including sketches, 2D landmarks, Canny edges, FLAME face model parameters, portrait photos and text.
 Our approach is to train a conditional diffusion model on a high quality 3D facial dataset constructed from high resolution scans~\cite{sdfm} represented in the 2D UV domain.
 Our model is trained from scratch, without the need for a pre-trained foundation model like Stable Diffusion.
-To condition our model we train one set of cross-attention layers for each type of conditioning input, following IP-Adapter~\shortcite{ipadapter}.
+To condition our model we train one set of cross-attention layers for each type of conditioning input, following IP-Adapter~\cite{ipadapter}.
 First, the diffusion model learns to inject FLAME parameters via the original UNet cross-attention layers.
 We then freeze the diffusion model while training additional sets of cross-attention layers (e.g. one for artist sketches, 2D landmarks, portrait photos, etc).
-An interesting side effect of the FLAME-conditioned model is that it allows us to re-interpret FLAME-parameterized faces in a generative sense - providing a space of high resolution stochastic variations on top of the traditional low resolution FLAME model.
+Our FLAME-conditioned model allows us to re-interpret FLAME-parameterized faces in a generative sense - providing a space of high resolution stochastic variations on top of the traditional low resolution FLAME model.

-Our method allows for fast and user-friendly creation of 3D digital character faces, controlled by the input mode preferred by the user, all within a single model.
-We demonstrate several applications of our method including sketch-based 3D face modeling, geometry from 2D facial landmarks, Canny edges, or portrait photos, text-to-3D facial geometry, and finally, extending the FLAME model space by allowing stochastic diffusion sampling conditioned on the same semantic parameters.
+Our method allows for fast and user-friendly creation of 3D digital character faces with expressions, generated with a consistent mesh topology, and controlled by the input mode preferred by the user, all within a single model.
+We demonstrate several applications of our method including sketch-based 3D face modeling, geometry from 2D facial landmarks, Canny edges, or portrait photos, text-to-3D facial geometry, and finally, extending the FLAME model space by allowing stochastic diffusion sampling conditioned on the same semantic FLAME parameters (\figref{fig:teaser}).
+In summary, we make the following contributions: \begin{itemize} \item We present a new method for 3D face geometry generation from 6 different types of conditionings (prompts) within a single model. \item We propose a comprehensive solution for training such a method from scratch, with 3D geometry data augmentations and by representing 3D geometry as position maps to better fit existing diffusion pipelines. \item We show that our method supports face generation with expressions, sketch-based editing for 3D face design, stochastic variations of details conditioned on low resolution FLAME faces, generalization to in-the-wild data and dynamic face generation from videos. \end{itemize}